fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Hey fredrik, do you guys build web apps etc from scratch or from paid or free templates because sometimes I feel like an imposter that I can only build websites from templates because I can't for the love of me design front experience for clients.
+Additional I consider myself a junior developer because I am information technology student and everything I have to learn so professional software development I actually learn on my learn on my own and have to help classmates and potential clients how to read Abit how the code works and I don't know all the languages.
+Would greatly appreciate if you could do a video on this dilemma with junior developers.

 > @Fredrik Christenson how do i make the painful hours at work pass esier untill the clock is 5pm and i am released form my purgatory?

 > Fredrik why is Compiter sciance in university so interesting and fun, while real software development is boring and soal-crushing?